Citytracking/dotspotting/README.md

 5. Ensure that the `www/templates_c` directory can be written to by your web server.
 6. Enable mod_rewrite in your local Apache.

+Making Changes to Flamework
+--

+Dotspotting builds on top of Flamework.
+We use our own fork of Flamework, but pull and push changes to the main repository as appropriate.

+Our fork of Flamework sits in /ext/flamework as a submodule (hence the submodule lines in the installation instructions).
+Sometimes you might have to make some changes to Flamework.
+Making changes to git submodules can be a bit strange, so let's explain:

+1. Change into the `/ext/flamework` directory.
+2. Submodules aren't attached to any branch - they just point to a specific revision - so we need to change onto a branch to stage our commits. `git checkout -b master`
+3. Commit your changes.
+4. Push them up to Github - make sure you're doing this from the /ext/flamework directory.
+5. Now we need to point the Dotspotting to the new revision of the Flamework submodule that we just committed.
+Change back into the root Dotspotting directory and commit the change to /ext/flamework that you see.
+6. Push that up to master.
+7. Now everyone is happy and no-one has any detached heads.

 Known Knowns
 --